You can call me Angie.

 I resided most of my life in the sunny land of Southern California.
 Ironically, I am happiest in gloomy and chilly weather, enjoy winter fashion, and adore all things Fall-esque.

-I am aspiring to be a future Registered Dietitian, currently pursuing a Master of Public Health at UCLA in the Community Health Sciences department.
-All in all, just seeing where God leads me with my passion in people, justice, health, and nutrition.
-I would love to someday work with a minority population in a multiethnic setting, aiding women, families, children.
+In order to be equipped to make a difference in this big ol’ world, I just started my program pursuing a MPH at UCLA in the Community Health Sciences department, seeing where God leads me with my passion for connecting with people, seeking justice, being an advocate for mental health, creating access for communities to improve their health… I sometimes feel over ambitious haha.
+I would love to someday work with a minority population in health education and promotion for women, children, and families.
 What and how I am unsure, but I am sure of being called to be a bridge builder.
-We shall see how things unfold, trying not to grip onto my own plans and I’m not too worried where I end up. 🙂

 Aside from all the rather (un)interesting small talk,